kasseopy/apicross/README.md

 OpenAPI specification states:
 - minProperties - minimum number of fields must present in JSON document
 - maxProperties - maximun number of fields must present in JSON document
-- required - list of fields nust present in JSON document (it doesn't matter what value fields have, nulls or not)
+- required - such fields must present in JSON document (it doesn't matter what value fields have, nulls or not)

 But after JSON deserialization into Java object there is no information about field's presence in the JSON document.
 APICROSS has simple toolkit to handle that.
 Every generated Java class has a setter to keep populated fields